quantpt/LinaForma/README.md

 </p>

 LinaForma is a series of MATLAB® scripts for calculating the optimal pressure-temperature (P-T) conditions experienced by a rock using a grid-search inversion, accompanied by bootstrap re-sampling to quantify the solution uncertainty and sensitivity to the input variables.
 LinaForma calculates the difference ("misfit") between measurements (e.g., Xalm) and forward models computed for a range of P-T points in third-party software such as [THERIAK-DOMINO](https://titan.minpet.unibas.ch/minpet/theriak/prog11032020/), [Perple_X](https://www.perplex.ethz.ch/), and [MAGEMin](https://github.com/ComputationalThermodynamics/MAGEMin).
 The P-T point with the lowest misfit value defines the “best-fit” solution.
-A suite of tools is also provided for plotting forward model data, performing tasks such as Principal Component Analysis, and automating relevant processes in THERIAK-DOMINO.
+A separate suite of tools is provided in [Modelling_tools](https://github.com/quantpt/Modelling_tools) for plotting forward model data, performing tasks such as Principal Component Analysis, and automating relevant processes in THERIAK-DOMINO.

 LinaForma requires no prior computer programming knowledge and a step-by-step walkthrough is provided.